haviethung3004/hungha-networking-blog/cmjgyqqz4000102jsaymv3trw.md

 * **Phase 2 (The Upgrade):** Only triggers after I manually click "Approve".
 This ensures the reboot happens exactly when I want it

-* **Visual Debugging:** If Phase 3 turns red (as seen in my test run), I know instantly that the Post-check failed, without digging through thousands of log lines.
+* **Visual Debugging:** If Phase 3 turns red, I know instantly that the Post-check failed, without digging through thousands of log lines.

 ## The Implementation